 VuGen generates these logs at the time of recording the test script.
 Recording logs contain the communication between client and server in raw format.
 VuGen uses Recording logs to prepare Generation Logs which further helps to create the test script.
-Recording logs are in human readable format but difficult to understand.
-If you want to see Recording Logs then open “Output” pane (VuGen -> View -> Output) and select “Recording”.
+Recording logs are in human-readable format but difficult to understand.
+If you want to see Recording Logs then open the “Output” pane (VuGen -> View -> Output) and select “Recording”.

 Note: Recording Logs are available only for the original script.

 VuGen parses the Recording Logs and prepares Generation Logs which are in a human-readable format.
 Generation Logs help to identify the dynamic values while doing the correlation.
 Generation Logs contain a request header, request body, response header, response body etc. separated by proper boundaries which help to recognize the request and response.
 The VuGen script is an output of generation logs.

 Note: You can regenerate the test script by using the regeneration option.

 VuGen -> Record -> Regenerate Script (or Press Ctrl+Shift+R)